 He is billed as a jolly ole’ guy that kids adore.
 He arrives once a year in his sleigh full of presents to deliver to children all over the world.
 Children whisper their Christmas wishes to him and we take thousands of photos with him.
 Santa Claus is one of the staples of Christmas traditions.
 Yet, for many children, a visit to Santa means tears and fears.
-What is it about Santa that makes his youngest admirers want to watch from afar?
+If your little one is scared of Santa, do you know why Santa’s youngest admirers want to watch from afar?

 When my youngest son was 2, we excitedly dressed him and his big brother in matching shirts and went off to the mall for a traditional photo with Santa.
 We read the books and sang the songs.
 He was over-the-moon excited to see Santa and tell him that, more than anything, he wanted a Lightning McQueen car for Christmas.
 When it came for the big moment though, he freaked out, started crying (OK screaming) and sailed back off of Santa’s lap and into my arms.
 Looking back, there were signs this might not go well, signs to which we had not paid attention.
 He screamed when Tigger visited our table at Disney, and he wanted nothing to do with Albert at Gator functions.
 My older two loved these characters, so I did not understand what was going on.